Adrian Ferreira, MPT/Owner

 “At the end of the day, there is nothing more gratifying than hearing from my patients that I have helped them in some way.
 Knowing that I helped someone’s grandmother get back to knitting or that I contributed to the local teenage soccer star getting back on the field, reminds me that I’m in the right profession, and this knowledge gives me the drive to further my knowledge and expertise.
 I enjoy being relatable, and I love it when my patients can find some commonality while working with me.
 My young adult athletes especially motivate me, because they remind me of myself when I sat in that physical therapy office more than 10 years ago, and this in and of itself inspires me to keep doing what I do, and reminds me how much I love it.”

-– Physical Therapist Assistant and Certified in Applied Functional Science
+- Doctor of Physical Therapy, Certified Strength and Conditioning Specialist, Certified in Applied Functional Science